Special Educational Needs & Disability Information Report for Bakewell Methodist Junior School

 - have a strong focus on high aspirations and improving outcomes for all of our children

-SEN Support Plans are reviewed at least termly with the child being at the centre and full parent involvement and participation.
+SEND Support Plans are reviewed at least termly with the child being at the centre and full parent involvement and participation.
 External agencies may be at the review if required and further targets then are agreed and set to ensure progress is made.
-A child with more severe needs may have been assessed and granted a Statement of Educational Needs or an Educational Health and Care Plan under the new Code of Practice and this will be reviewed annually through a person-centred approach, with support from outside agencies.
+A child with more severe needs may have been assessed and granted an Educational Health and Care Plan (EHCP) under the Code of Practice and this will be reviewed annually through a person-centred approach, with support from outside agencies.

 Teachers are professionally trained to make appropriate adaptations to the curriculum and learning environment to meet the differing needs of our children.
 Adaptations can include iPads, use of ICT resources, coloured overlays, use of some Makaton, visual timetables, personal space and timeout sessions, ‘preferred activities’ etc. to enable children with SEND to engage in activities and our curriculum.

-Rigorous assessment, either in school through our assessment procedures or by an external agent, will be carried out or reported back to the child, parent, class teacher, SENCO.
+Rigorous assessment, either in school through our assessment procedures or by an external agent, will be carried out or reported back to the child, parent, class teacher, SENDCO.

 We evaluates our effectiveness in relation to SEND and strive to improve practice through briefings, conferences and continual professional development training.
 We endeavours to update practice and strategically develop through the School Improvement Plan to improve further.